Warning

 2. Noderīgas Ubuntu Linux komandas

-sudo apt-get install git meld
+sudo apt install git meld

 9. Reboot your computer.